The Difference Between DBA and PhD Explained

 Academic Doctorate Degree

 Academic Doctorates, such as the PhD, are awarded by institutes of higher learning to candidates who have presented original research as a thesis or dissertation in their field of choice.
 Pursuing a PhD usually takes around three or four years of full-time studies.
-Some PhD programmes also accept published papers, although they may require a dissertation/thesis.
+Some PhD programmes also accept published papers, although they may still require a dissertation/thesis.

 Professional Doctorate Degree